What we’re about

 - Please refrain from wearing heavily scented products such as perfume and cologne.

-- New members must post a recognizable picture of yourself, or your name will be removed from the 'Going' list.
+- New members must post a recognizable picture of yourself or you will not be allowed to attend.

 - If you can no longer attend an event, immediately change your RSVP to 'Not going' to make room for others who are on the waitlist.